blockbridge/blockbridge-kb/guide/proxmox/index.md

 Delete A Volume
 -----------------

 You can use either `pvesm` or `pvesh` commands to delete a volume.
 It may appear as though the tools use inconsistent terminology.
-However, keep in mind that `pvesh` is submitting a `delete` HTTP request to the resource URL.
+However, keep in mind that `pvesh` is submitting a `DELETE` HTTP request to the resource URL.

-NOTE: You can delete a volume that is attached to a VM.
+{% include note.html content="You can delete a volume that is attached to a VM.
 Failure to detach before release results in a stale attachment: a VM reference to storage that no longer exists.
-You can remove the stale attachment with the [Detach command](#detach a volume).
+You can remove the stale attachment with the [Detach command](#detach a volume)." %}

-TIP: The delete operation with Blockbridge automatically performs an instantaneous secure-erase.
+{% include tip.html content="The delete operation with Blockbridge automatically performs an instantaneous secure-erase." %}

-TIP: Blockbridge is shared storage.
-You can execute the delete operation against any node in your Proxmox cluster.
+{% include tip.html content="Blockbridge is shared storage.
+You can execute the delete operation against any node in your Proxmox cluster." %}

 ### PVESM